agentcooper/agentcooper.io/posts/september-2021/index.md

 –

 In between the more demanding reading about genes, I've picked up [Barking Up the Wrong Tree](https://www.goodreads.com/book/show/31706504-barking-up-the-wrong-tree) as it was mentioned by the Wait But Why posts a few times.
-It mentions a few studies about the correlation between salary and level of happiness and the conclusion seems that you don't need more than 100k per year.
-Many of my life decisions are influenced by money and to I don't have a clear understanding of exactly how much money I need.
+The book mentions a few studies about the correlation between salary and level of happiness and the conclusion seems that you don't need more than 100k per year.
+Many of my life decisions are influenced by money and I don't have a clear understanding of exactly how much money I need.

 –